wp-plugins/subme/readme.txt

 === SubMe ===
-Tags: post, subscription, subscribe, notify, notification, email Requires at least: 3.9
+Tags: cron, email, e-mail, plain text, post, subscription, subscribe, notify, notification Requires at least: 3.9
 Tested up to: 3.9.2
-Stable tag: 1.1.1
+Stable tag: 1.2
 License: GPL3

 SubMe notifies subscribers by email when an new post has been published.